Rising Interest Rates May Trip Oil Companies

 That represents a potential problem for U.S. drillers in coming years, as the Federal Reserve ponders gradual rate increases.

-"Low interest rates have been a major contributor to the shale boom," said Amir Azar, an energy banker and fellow at Columbia's Center on Global Energy Policy.
+"Low interest rates have been a major contributor to the shale boom," said the author of the study, Amir Azar, an energy banker and fellow at Columbia's Center on Global Energy Policy.
 Higher rates may not "reverse the boom, but it could make a lot of shale production uneconomic."

 Most small- and medium-size shale producers rely extensively on debt, borrowing amounts double or triple their annual earnings primarily through high-yield bond issuance to finance drilling operations across the country.
 Their cost of borrowing goes up as interest rates such as the London interbank offered rate, which is used as the benchmark reference in the study, rise.